softwareunderground/52things/chapters/delaVarga.md

 #
-As any other open-source project, GemPy did not start from nothing.
-Pandas [2] for data management, the Visualization Toolkit (vtk) [3] for 3D visualization and manipulation, skimage [4] for computing topology and extract 3D surfaces or the use of  pynoddy [5] for kinematics ; are only an example of how much can be accomplish integrating what the scientific community is developing in the open-source scene.
+As any other open-source project, GemPy did not start from scratch.
+Pandas for data management [2], the Visualization Toolkit (vtk) for 3D visualization and manipulation [3], skimage for computing topology and extract 3D surfaces [4] or the use of  pynoddy for simulating kinematics [5]; are only an example of how much can be accomplish integrating what the latest developments of the scientific community in the open-source scene.

  GemPy was born with 3D geological modelling as an inference problem in mind.
 This means that automatic differentiation to compute gradients and computational performance were key.
 To achieve this, GemPy is built on top of Theano [6].
-Theano is a Python library that allows to define symbolically mathematical expressions to be optimized and differentiated. and on top of that compile the code either in C or CUDA for the use of GPUs.
+Theano is a Python library that allows to define symbolically mathematical expressions to be optimized and differentiated.
+   If this were not enough the code is compile  either in C or CUDA for the use of GPUs.
 The use of Theano opens up the integration with pymc3 [7] for a fully Bayesian framework in geological modelling.